summerstay/Infinite-Adventure/README.md

  * drop OBJECT -- drops an object from your inventory.

+ * talk PERSON -- speak with someone in the current room.

  * observe -- shows a list of items in the room.
 Useful if you want to pick something up not explicitly in the description.

  * inventory -- prints your inventory.